 Even rain has its advantages.
 If it had not been quite so wet, we might not have sought shelter in the Monasteria de Santa Maria de la Cueva.
-As it was, we had a fascinating morning exploring the exhibitions of modern art housed within the monastery.
-It was a treat not to be missed.
+As it was, we had a fascinating morning exploring Seville’s Contemporary Arts Centre.
+It was a treat not to be missed: exhibitions of modern art housed within the monastery.

 A fourteenth century monastery